cognitivetech/ollama-ebook-summary/README.md

 }
 ```

-### Step Six - Analysis and Prepare for Consumption.
+### Step Six - Prepare for Consumption and Analysis.

 I'll save you the nitty gritty of it, but be assured this is the longest part of the process.